What Apple has lost—and gained—since Steve Jobs died 10 years ago

 For a few years after Jobs’s death, Apple product launches were overseen by Cook and other longtime Jobs associates, and felt like Stevenotes that had been stripped of their most important ingredient.
 As people noted with increasing frequency that the same handful of white guys represented Apple at every event, the company began to switch things up, calling on a larger, more diverse group of Apple employees to divvy up the presenting.
 With the COVID-19 pandemic and the shift to virtual events, the company ventured even further away from the Stevenote approach.
 Even if it returns to live product launches in 2022, it seems likely that high-production-value canned videos will play a larger part than when almost everything that mattered was happening in front of a live audience.

 Steve Jobs is in no danger of being forgotten.
-But more and more, when Apple behaves in ways he wouldn’t have, it’s not a sign that the company has lost its way.
+But more and more, when Apple does things that he wouldn’t have, it’s not a sign that the company has lost its way.
 Instead, it’s evidence that Apple is still restlessly looking forward rather than obsessing over its past.
 And what could be more Steve Jobs-like than that?